LISA and the LISA Science Team: LISA Science

 \section{LISA Science}

-The LISA science objectives are described in the LISA Redbook~\cite{LISA:2024hlh}; we focus on those tied to particular waveform model s.
-In-depth reviews of the modelling and astrophysics can be found in the LISA Waveform and Astrophysics White Papers~\cite{LISAConsortiumWaveformWorkingGroup:2023arg, LISA:2022yao} respectively.
+The LISA science objectives (SOs), which we summarise here, are described in detail in the LISA Redbook~\cite{LISA:2024hlh}.
+In-depth reviews of the Waveform modelling, Astrophysics, Cosmology and Fundamental Physics can be found in a series of White Papers produced by the LISA Consortium~\cite{LISAConsortiumWaveformWorkingGroup:2023arg, LISA:2022yao, LISACosmologyWorkingGroup:2022jok, LISA:2022kgy}.